Skip to main content

 Bat Monitoring

-Seldom seen and poorly studied, the lives and habits of Marin County’s bats are largely a mystery.
-However, bats are actually tremendously important parts of our communities.
+The lives and habits of Marin County’s bats are largely a mystery.
+We're filling gaps in our knowledge about these tremendously important parts of our communities.

 Education and Outreach